hasura/learn-graphql/tutorials/graphql/intro-graphql/tutorial-site/content/graphql-queries.md

 If you're familiar with making `GET` calls, you would have used a query parameter.
 For example, to fetch only 10 todos you might have made this API call: `GET /api/todos?limit=10`.

-The GraphQL query analog of this is *arguments* that you can attach to a "field".
+The GraphQL query analog of this is *arguments*, which are key-value pairs that you can attach to a "field" or "nested object".
+GraphQL servers come with a default list of arguments, but you can also define custom arguments.

-### Basic argument: Fetch 10 todos {#basic-argument}
+### GraphQL Query with an argument: Fetch 10 todos {#basic-argument}

-This GraphQL query will fetch 10 todos and not all of them.
+This GraphQL query will fetch only 10 todos rather than all of them.

 ```graphql
 query {